 Learn more about this non-fiction narrative project at Letter From Cloudcroft.

-Gazeable Stories to the Moon is part of a larger story world – Constructed Memories – A kind of remembering project.
+Gazeable Stories is part of a larger story world – Constructed Memories – A kind of remembering project.
 Remembering of events, both personal and national, blending augmented exhibition with immersive interactive spaces.
 The small personal story told here invites participants to explore ephemeral materials through a letter collection from 1946 written a Jewish Army engineer in 1946 working with unlikely cohorts.
-The recollection expands the boundaries of a four wall block house to virtual worlds with enchanted objects revealing a missing piece of Americana space history.